TiagoCavalcante/Connection/README.md

 # Connection
-A secure multiple databse ORM for PHP
+A secure, multiple databse ORM for PHP

 ## Getting started
 First, check if you meet all of the **prerequisites**, then **install**